UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 * **customClassifier**: A dictionary, that maps each dataset an individual classifier.
 For example, the POS tag could use a Softmax-classifier, while the Chunking dataset is trained with a CRF-classifier.

+# Acknowledgments
+This code uses the CRF-Implementation of [Philipp Gross](https://github.com/phipleg) from the Keras Pull Request [#4621](https://github.com/fchollet/keras/pull/4621).
+Thank you for contributing this to the community.